 A strategic collaboration

 No single research institution working alone can address the critically important issues of global climate change, agriculture and food security.
-The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) will address the increasing challenge of global warming and declining food security on agricultural practices, policies and measures through a strategic collaboration between CGIAR and Future Earth.
+The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) will address the increasing challenge of global warming and declining food security on agricultural practices, policies and measures through strategic, broad-based global partnerships.

 Led by the International Center for Tropical Agriculture (CIAT), CCAFS is a collaboration among all 15 CGIAR research centers and coordinates with the other CGIAR research programs.
 Learn more about our people.

 All CGIAR centers have a stake in CCAFS, and numerous Centers have considerable climate change expertise and activities.
-In addition, there is an on-going commitment to a major international partner (Future Earth).
 Learn more about program governance and management.

 CCAFS brings together some of the world's best researchers in agricultural science, climate science, environmental and social sciences to identify and address the most important interactions, synergies and trade-offs between climate change and agriculture.
 Learn more about our partners.

 The program is carried out with funding support from governments and aid agencies, both through the CGIAR Fund and bilaterally.
 Learn more about donors.

 CCAFS will define and implement a uniquely innovative and transformative research program that addresses agriculture in the context of climate variability, climate change and uncertainty about future climate conditions.
 Learn more about how we work.

 CGIAR CGIAR is a global research partnership for a food-secure future.
 Its science is carried out by 15 Research Centers in close collaboration with hundreds of partners across the globe: www.cgiar.org